Search

 On this day…in 1952

-The United States detonates the world’s first thermonuclear weapon, the hydrogen bomb, on Eniwetok atoll in the Pacific.
+The world’s first thermonuclear weapon, the hydrogen bomb, was detonated by the United States on Eniwetok atoll in the Pacific.

-The test gave the United States a short-lived advantage in the nuclear arms race with the Soviet Union.
+This test provided the United States with a brief edge in the nuclear arms race against the Soviet Union.

-Following the successful Soviet detonation of an atomic device in September 1949, the United States accelerated its program to develop the next stage in atomic weaponry, a thermonuclear bomb.
-Popularly known as the hydrogen bomb, this new weapon was approximately 1,000 times more powerful than conventional nuclear devices.
-Opponents of development of the hydrogen bomb included J. Robert Oppenheimer, one of the fathers of the atomic bomb.
-He and others argued that little would be accomplished except the speeding up of the arms race, since it was assumed that the Soviets would quickly follow suit.
+In response to the successful Soviet detonation of an atomic device in September 1949, the United States ramped up its efforts to create the next phase in atomic weaponry—the thermonuclear bomb.
+Known commonly as the hydrogen bomb, this weapon was roughly 1,000 times more powerful than traditional nuclear devices.
+Among those opposing the hydrogen bomb’s development was J. Robert Oppenheimer, a key figure behind the atomic bomb.
+He, along with others, contended that the only outcome would be a hastening of the arms race, as it was expected that the Soviets would soon achieve similar capabilities.

-The opponents were correct in their assumptions.
-The Soviet Union exploded a thermonuclear device the following year and by the late 1970s, seven nations had constructed hydrogen bombs.
+The concerns of the opposers were validated; the Soviet Union detonated its own thermonuclear device the following year, and by the end of the 1970s, seven countries had developed hydrogen bombs.

 Newsletter